 So you’re thinking about creating a Will but don’t know where to start?
 Don’t worry – you’re in good company.
-Most people feel daunted by the thought of drafting a Will.
+Most people feel daunted by the thought of making a Will.
 It can be confronting to think about what might happen to your loved ones when you pass away.
 But there are steps you can take to make sure your wishes are met and instructions carried out without confusion or dispute.
 Step one: ask yourself the following five questions.

 1. What should you include in your Will?

-A Will can include:
+Wills can include:

 - assets, such as houses, cars, shares, cash

 - rights and powers, such as the right to appoint the trustee of a family trust

 - specific belongings, such as artworks, jewellery, collectibles, photos.
 It can also include instructions for other matters, such as: